-In summary, in this section we have shown that comparing Bonn to its synthetic control over the period from 1925 to 1987 reveals that the arrival of the federal government in Bonn after 1949 has resulted in a substantial increase in public employment.
-At the same time the increase in private employment has been comparatively modest and has been concentrated in the non-tradable sector, while industrial employment in Bonn has experienced a small but statistically insignificant decline.
+employment has been comparatively modest and has been concentrated in the non-tradable sector, while industrial employment in Bonn has experienced a small but statistically insignificant decline.
 We now analyze the possible mechanisms suggested by our theoretical model that link the development of public and private sector employment in a location.

-7. Mechanisms
+7 Mechanisms

 The previous section has shown that in the wake of the arrival of the federal government in Bonn, the city has experienced a dramatic expansion in total employment.
 However, this expansion was driven by a large expansion in public employment, while private sector employment has increased more modestly.
 In this section, we interpret this finding in the light of our theoretical model and provide evidence for the mechanisms emphasized by the model.
 First, we provide some suggestive direct evidence for the amenity and productivity spillovers from public to private employment that the model postulates.
 Second, we show that proxies for long-term changes in wages are in line with the predictions of the model.
 Third, we provide evidence that house prices in Bonn responded in the way predicted by the model.
-Finally, we undertake a simple quanby the establishment of the West German constitutional court in this city) and is due to very small RMSPEs for these cities in the pre-war period.
+Finally, we undertake a simple quantitative analysis of the model to see for which spillover parameters the model best fits the reduced form evidence.